Skip to main content

 Rajputra Mahendra woke up with a loud thundering noise that shook the fort.

 “They are here!
 They are here!”
 One of the guards announced before the bells in the tower rang.
-Mahendra immediately walked out to the balcony looking over the city.
-At night it was supposed to be dark and quiet.
+Mahendra immediately walked out to the balcony, looking over the city.
+At night, it was supposed to be dark and quiet.
 But he could see in squares and public buildings, shrines and shops, little fires rose to the sky in dark clouds and amidst the galloping horses, thundering catapults and screaming citizens, Medini Rai had marched his troops into the fort.
 Mahendra grunted under his breath and reached for his sword.
 He instructed one of his loyal men from Meendeep to protect his parents and added additional troops to the inner palace.
 He then instructed his men to march to war, stopping the enemy before they breached the palace walls.
-The guards stationed on the walls used fire arrows on the foot soldiers trying to breach the city walls, the horsemen were attacked by Mahendra’s troops and the soldiers indulging in massacre across the city were being chased by the Neelambargarhi troops.
-Soon Mahendra realised that his troops and sources were far less than what Medini had with him.
+The guards stationed on the walls used fire arrows on the foot soldiers trying to breach the city walls, the horsemen were attacked by Mahendra’s troops, and the soldiers indulging in a massacre across the city were being chased by the Neelambargarhi troops.
+Soon, Mahendra realised that his troops and sources were far less than what Medini had with him.
 Still, he needed to fight till the end.
 Save Neelambargarh and his parents.
-The smoke that rose into thick clouds above the fort now circled like a storm above the capital and the screams seemed to increase across the fallen city.
+The smoke that rose into thick clouds above the fort now circled like a storm above the capital, and the screams seemed to increase across the fallen city.
 The assault lasted from midnight to mid-day without anyone knowing of it.
 The messenger Mahendra had dispatched reached General Shivanandan by midday.

 Kumar Mahendra held the resistance at the crossroads that led to the palace for as long as he could.
-When he saw more of Gandak’s troop joining Aswar’s he knew he was fighting a lost cause.
-They wanted the troops from the port and it could take more than half a day to reach the capital.
+When he saw more of Gandak’s troop joining Aswar’s, he knew he was fighting a lost cause.
+They wanted the troops from the port, and it could take more than half a day to reach the capital.
 All he now expected was to prevent them from raising the flags before help arrived.
-When he saw each of his men fighting two or three he turned around and swung his sword in frustration.
+When he saw each of his men fighting two or three, he turned around and swung his sword in frustration.
 He would not see his child.
 Or save his parents.
 He was good for nothing.
-As his vision began to blur he could sense someone assaulting him with a dagger from the back.
+As his vision began to blur, he could sense someone assaulting him with a dagger from the back.

 “Coward.”
 He screamed before swinging his sword at the man’s neck.
 He then fell off his horse and breathed his last.

-It was when he saw his troops successfully destroying the city and killing the commander, Mahendra, that Medini Rai decided to slip into the royal palace with his troops not through the wall but by the very gates that once welcomed them.
+It was when he saw his troops successfully destroying the city and killing the commander, Mahendra, that Medini Rai decided to slip into the royal palace with his troops, not through the wall but by the very gates that once welcomed them.
 Elephants were brought to smash the gates down.
 On the other side, mahout elephants tried in vain to push the gates back.
-When the gates cracked the maids ran screaming, and the servants picked up the nearest weapon they could find, from vegetable cutters to daggers, anything would work.
+When the gates cracked, the maids ran screaming, and the servants picked up the nearest weapon they could find, from vegetable cutters to daggers, anything would work.
 Nobody was going to surrender.
 Vrinda looked at the gates being crashed as she rushed inside, teary-eyed and heart-thumping towards the chambers where Mridula Devi sat beside her husband’s bed.

 “They are here.”
 She made the nurses gasp and run.
 Mridula Devi seemed unnerved.
 She kept gently patting her husband’s head.
-He seemed to be in deep slumber.
+He seemed to be in a deep slumber.

 “Do you not hear me?”
 Vrinda asked.
 “They are here, we have to go.”

 “And leave him?”
 Mridula Devi asked with a frown.
-Either she was in too much shock or she could not comprehend the situation.
-Vrinda took the woman’s hand and she shrugged it away.
+Either she was in too much shock, or she could not comprehend the situation.
+Vrinda took the woman’s hand, and she shrugged it away.

-“He is going to die anyway but if you don’t run…” a slap resonated across Vrinda’s face as Mridula Devi looked furious.
+“He is going to die anyway, but if you don’t run…” A slap resonated across Vrinda’s face as Mridula Devi looked furious.

 “I am not leaving him.”
 She said sternly.
 Vrinda shook her head at the lost cause and eyed the doors that led to the balcony.
 The side of it had steps for maids to go down to the pantry.
 She could make her escape.
 Perhaps even reach the queen.
 Someone needed to let them know… Who knew that Gandak and Aswar would attack the capital?
 She opened the door and screamed as three soldiers pushed her inside the room and jumped in.

 Medini Rai realised he remembered every nook and corner of Neelambargarh's palace.
 He reached for the prison cells.
-The clamour and chaos could be heard from the deepest dungeons and the guards had already left their stations.
+The clamour and chaos could be heard from the deepest dungeons, and the guards had already left their stations.

 Kumar Priyam Dev adjusted his eyes to the sudden splash of sunlight that came through the closed door of the corridor where he was the lone prisoner.
 His beard was rough and he felt weak on his knees.
 He had only one small outlet in his cell from where he could see a part of the blue sky.

 “What is happening?”
 He said almost to himself.
 He was scared.
-He had heard of the war when he pretended to sleep and the guards gossiped about the royals.
+He had heard of the war when he pretended to sleep, and the guards gossiped about the royals.
 He had even heard of his nephew and had once thought of sending a message to his sister to propose reconsideration.
 The guard had laughed and kicked him in the gut when he got angry.
 A shadow appeared in the sudden sunlight.

 “Priyam, it is me.”
 He said as Priyam Dev stepped back.

 “Medini?
 What are you doing here, cousin?
 Aren’t you at war?”
-He asked surprised.
+He asked, surprised.

 “I am.
 Against them.
 I am here to free you.”
 Priyam Dev couldn’t believe his ears.
-Medini Rai was nothing sort of heaven-sent to him.
+Medini Rai was nothing short of heaven-sent to him.
 He watched the prince clank open the lock and chains to his door.
 He was a free man.
 Medini Rai turned to the man following him.

 “Take the Rajputra to camp.
 The king of Suryapali is waiting.”
 Priyam Dev looked unsure at his words.
 Could he trust his cousin?
 What if he was handing him over to Suryapali for some leverage?
 Priyam Dev was amused at his own thought.
 His life had little value to those around him to be held as a benefit.
 He walked out of the cell, a free man.